 This type of liability might arise in situations where a DAO is involved in some kind of lawsuit.
 There are two main types of lawsuits against DAOs:

-1) lawsuits initiated by regulators (if there is a non-compliant DAO).
-A lawsuit of this kind may result in fines and even criminal liability for DAO members;
+- lawsuits initiated by regulators (if there is a non-compliant DAO).
+A lawsuit of this kind may result in fines and even criminal liability for DAO members.
+The above CFTC vs Ooki DAO example falls into this category;

 The court may search for the people who are involved in, or are behind the creation of, the DAO.
 An unregistered DAO that does not have the proper legal rules in place limiting liability for DAO members puts the DAO members at great risk.
 Each DAO member may be required to respond to the court and may become involved in the lawsuit, with serious repercussions.